viveks485/LendingClubCaseStudy/README.md

 # Lending Club Case Study

-In this case study we use  data given below contains information about past loan applicants and whether they defaulted or not.
+In this case study we use  data given below contains information about past loan applicants and whether they defaulted or not.
 The aim is to identify patterns which indicate if a person is likely to default, which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc.

 ## Goals of data analysis:

-Lending loans to risky applicants is the largest source of financial loss (called credit loss).
+Lending loans to risky applicants is the largest source of financial loss (called credit loss).
 The credit loss is the amount of money lost by the lender when the borrower refusesto pay or runs away with the money owed.